mgcaret/of816/docs/forth_dictionary.md

 ## $VALUE

-_( n str len )_ create a definition that pushes the first cell of the body, initially n
+( n str len ) create a definition that pushes the first cell of the body, initially n

 ## '

 _( old-name<> -- xt )_ parse old-name in input stream, return xt of word

 ## (

+- Immediate.

 _( "text"<rparen> -- )_ parse and discard text until a right paren or end of input